Shrinking Without Doing Much At All: Conclusion and Questions

 \section{Conclusion and Questions}

 Bing's 1952 construction of a wild involution of $S^3$ opened the door to many further insights---and many further questions.
-In \cite{fs22}, we proved that all conjugates of Bing's decomposition involution \emph{must} share certain analytic features with the involution derived from Bing's original shrinks.
-That result confirmed what we guessed must be true.
-This paper contains an example that was unexpected---previous shrinks of Bing's decomposition suggested that no example like the one in this paper could exist.
-So let us state some questions without presuming to guess their answers.
+In \cite{fs22}, we proved that all conjugates of Bing's involution \emph{must} share certain analytic features with the involution derived from Bing's original shrink.
+Understanding such shared features turned up a surprise, the subject of this paper, whose exact relation to the previous paper is still to be worked out.
+Bing always told us not to form fixed beliefs about what you do not know.
+Following his advice, let us state some questions without presuming to guess their answers.

 \begin{ques} The first question involves the rate at which small displacements can shrink.
 Bing's original method of shrinking and his shrinking without lengthening method shrink stage tori to size about $\frac{1}{n}$ their original diameter at stage order $n$.
 The analysis of \cite{as89} shows that there is no faster way to shrink the Bing decomposition $\mathcal{D}$.
 It appears if one imposes constraints on displacement and lengthening, as we have here, shrinking must be even slower.
 For example, if lengthening and displacement are restricted to 0.1\%, our algorithm takes about $10^{12}$ stages to get from diameter $= 1$ to diameter $= 0.001$.
 What is the actual functional form for shrinking using our algorithm?
-And are there more efficient algorithms respecting the same constraints? \end{ques}
+And are there more efficient algorithms respecting the same constraints?
+In both cases, what are the analytical properties, the modulus of continuity (moc), of the corresponding involutions? \end{ques}